droonga/droonga.org/reference/catalog/index.md

 This documentation describes about catalog.

-## How to share
+## How to manage

-So far, you need to share catalog to all the nodes manually.
+So far, you need to write catalog and share it to all the nodes manually.

 Some utility programs will generate catalog in near feature.
 Furthermore Droonga network will maintain and share catalog